shockstars/shockstars/README.md

 calvin or cal he/him only thx

-no dni, they don't work, i block freely
+no dni, besides literal infants (under 13) and unoriginal people (skin copiers)

 not tcc , get off my ass please !! i just like a **fictional** movie...